Health and Wellness (HW)

 HW499: Bachelor's Capstone in Health and Wellness

 This capstone course is the culminating experience for the Bachelor of Science in Health and Wellness.
-This course builds on the concepts of all the courses students have taken within the program of study.
-The capstone course provides students with the opportunity to integrate and synthesize the knowledge and skills acquired throughout their coursework in an original comprehensive project, and to assess their level of mastery of the stated outcomes of their degree program.
+This course builds on the concepts of all the courses you have taken within the program of study.
+The capstone course provides you with the opportunity to integrate and synthesize the knowledge and skills acquired throughout your coursework in an original, comprehensive project and to assess your level of mastery of the stated outcomes of your degree program.

 Quarter Credit Hours: 6 | Prerequisite: Last term